 Types of RBAC

-SnapCenter role-based access control (RBAC) and ONTAP permissions enable SnapCenter administrators to create roles and set access permissions.
+SnapCenter role-based access control (RBAC) and ONTAP permissions enable SnapCenter administrators to delegate control of SnapCenter resources to different users or groups of users.
 This centrally managed access empowers application administrators to work securely within delegated environments.

 SnapCenter uses the following types of role-based access control: